All about your kitty’s appetite

 Although kittens have a very small stomach, they still need to eat a lot throughout the day.
 It is therefore important to feed your kitten at regular intervals.

-The recommended frequency is four to five smaller portions per day.
-More frequent meals in even smaller portions are fine too – just make sure you don’t exceed the recommended amount of food per day (see next paragraph)
+Cats.org.uk recommends filling the bowl four times per day.
+More often with smaller portions is fine too, as long as you make sure not to exceed the recommended amount of calories per day (see next paragraph)

 As your kitten grows, so does her appetite!
 Young kittens need roughly 275 calories per day, with the bigger breeds consuming up to 100 additional calories.
 This is the equivalent of about 1,25 cups of kitten food spaced out over the day.